On the Complexity of Random Satisfiability Problems with Planted Solutions: Definitions

 We can define planted satisfiability as the problem of identifying an unknown distribution $D$ on a domain $X$ given $m$ independent samples from $D$.
 For us, $X$ is the set of all possible $k$-clauses or $k$-hyperedges, and each partition or assignment $\sigma$ defines a unique distribution $D_\sigma$ over $X$.

-Extending the work of Kearns \cite{kearns1998efficient} in learning theory, Feldman \etal \cite{feldman2013statistical} defined statistical algorithms for problems over distributions.
-Roughly speaking, these are algorithms that do not see samples from the distribution but instead have access to estimates of the expectation of any bounded\footnote{For simplicity here we only give definitions relevant to Boolean functions and their generalizations.} function of a sample from the distribution.
+Extending the work of Kearns \cite{kearns1998efficient} in learning theory, Feldman \etal \cite{FeldmanGRVX:12} defined statistical query algorithms for problems over distributions.
+Roughly speaking, these are algorithms that do not see samples from the distribution but instead have access to estimates of the expectation of any bounded function of a sample from the distribution.
 More formally, a statistical algorithm can access the input distribution via one of the following oracles.

 \begin{definition}[$\MSAMPLE(L)$ oracle] Let $D$ be the input distribution over the domain $X$.
-Given any function $h: X \rightarrow \{0,1,\ldots,L-1\}$, $\MSAMPLE(L)$ takes a random sample $x$ from $D$ and returns $h(x)$. \end{definition} This oracle is a generalization of the $\SAMPLE$ oracle from \cite{feldman2013statistical}.
+Given any function $h: X \rightarrow \{0,1,\ldots,L-1\}$, $\MSAMPLE(L)$ takes a random sample $x$ from $D$ and returns $h(x)$. \end{definition} This oracle is a generalization of the $\SAMPLE$ oracle from \cite{FeldmanGRVX:12} and was first defined by Ben-David and Dichterman in the context of PAC learning \cite{Ben-DavidD98}.
+It was also more recently studied in \cite{SteinhardtD15,Steinhardt:2015}.
 For the planted SAT problem this oracle allows an algorithm to evaluate a multi-valued function on a random clause.
 By repeating the query, the algorithm can estimate the expectation of the function as its average on independent samples.
-The multiple values gives the algorithm considerable flexibility, e.g., each value could correspond to whether a clause has a certain pattern on a subset of literals.
+Being able to output one of multiple possible values gives the algorithm considerable flexibility, e.g., each value could correspond to whether a clause has a certain pattern on a subset of literals.
 With $L=n^{k}$, the algorithm can identify the random clause.
 We will therefore be interested in the trade-off between $L$ and the number of queries needed to solve the problem.